 Summer is such a fun season; it’s easy to forget that there are some serious safety issues that our kids need to learn to enjoy it properly.
 If you teach them the reasons behind the rules and make sure they’ve got all the right gear and clothes to enjoy summer safely, you can be confident that your summer will be filled with good (and safe) memories.

-What summer safety tips have you found to be helpful for your family?
+What summer safety tips for parents have you found to be helpful for your family?

 This article was written by Jenny.
 Jenny is a mother of two, a chocolate addict and a lover of nature.
 When she isn’t trying to get her kids to enjoy the great outdoors as much as she does, you can find her blogging about everything parenting at Mom Loves Best, or pinning up a storm on Pinterest.